franck-gaspoz/franck-gaspoz/README.md

   - visit the project repository @ [https://github.com/franck-gaspoz/orbital-shell/](https://github.com/franck-gaspoz/orbital-shell/)
   - Join the project.
 You can send a mail to the project team @ [mailto://orbital-shell@outlook.fr](mailto://orbital-shell@outlook.fr) or to [me](mailto://franck.gaspoz@gmail.com)

-  **The project team to meet new people and wish to share pleasure of programming and technology enthusiasm, with fun and good spirit**
+  **The project team like to meet people and wish to share pleasure of programming and technology enthusiasm, with fun and good spirit**

 <img src="tra4brains.png"/> | :warning: this project might be considered as a toy for old developer<br><br><img src="pegi46small.png"/><br><br>
 -- | --